pocession/OkiHousePrice/README.md

 ![alt text](https://github.com/pocession/OkiHousePrice/blob/master/Result/Unit_age.png?raw=true)

 ## The adjusted increasing rate of house
 Let's fit our data with the new model.
-The R<sup>2</sup> of this new model is only 0.6378, suggesting this model can explain about 64% of house price -- much better than the previous model.
+The R<sup>2</sup> of this new model is 0.6378, suggesting this model can explain about 64% of house price -- much better than the previous model.
 Now, if we fix the house age, then we can see the adjusted increase rate per year is aobut 664967 yen per pyeong.
 ### Linear model 2: House price ~ Year + House_age
 ![alt text](https://github.com/pocession/OkiHousePrice/blob/master/Result/Unit_year_corrected.png?raw=true)